 Clauses in the Tenancy at Will

 Date – Fill in only the year right now.
-The rest can be completed when signed by the parties.
+You can complete the rest when the parties have signed it.

 Party clauses – Fill in the names of the parties and their addresses here.